KILTprotocol/docs/docs/develop/03_workshop/04_attester/03_ctype.md

 :::info CType

-A CType ensures that a claim contains all required attributes. e.g., a driver's license has to contain a name, date of birth, the type of vehicle that can be driven by the claimer.
+A CType ensures that a claim contains all required attributes, e.g., a driver's license has to contain a name, date of birth, the type of vehicle that can be driven by the claimer.
 The CType is especially important since a verifier would request attestations for a specific CType (e.g., the traffic police wants to see your driver's license and not your gym membership).

 If you want to learn more about CTypes take a look at our [in depth CType documentation](/docs/concepts/credentials/ctypes).